rackerlabs/support-how-to/content/how-to/cloud-networks/using-cidr-notation-in-cloud-networks/index.md

 ---
 permalink: using-cidr-notation-in-cloud-networks/
-audit_date:
+audit_date: '2021-04-21'
 title: Using CIDR notation in Cloud Networks
 type: article
 created_date: '2012-09-17'
 created_by: David Hendler
-last_modified_date: '2016-06-06'
+last_modified_date: '2021-04-21'
-last_modified_by: Kyle Laffoon
+last_modified_by: Carlos Arriaga
 product: Cloud Networks
 product_url: cloud-networks
 ---

 ### What is CIDR?

-Classless Inter-Domain Routing (CIDR), is a range of IP addresses used by a network.
+Classless Inter-Domain Routing (CIDR), is a range of IP addresses a network uses.
 A CIDR address looks like a normal IP address except that it ends with a slash followed by a number.
 The number after the slash represents the number of addresses in the range.